 One such establishment, Emin usta, we wrote about in 2014.
 Mehmet usta drops his name as we chat.
 “I wasn’t the first to do the dürüm,” he concedes, telling us that this particular bit of culinary genius belongs to Emin usta, who, thanks to his distinctive mustache, is now officially operating under the nickname Super Mario a little back from the Karaköy sahil.
 “But my feeling is, if you’re going to do dürüm, you have got to do it like this,” Mehmet usta says, pointing to his grill.

 He generously takes from the array of spices laid out beside the cooktop and sprinkles them over the sizzling fish.
 “My specialty is taste,” he says.
 Each morning, the family prepares a fresh batch of their spice blend and, like any good cook in Istanbul, Mehmet usta doesn’t reveal exactly what’s in it.
-(Though, he does insist to our doubting ears there’s a hint of walnut, hazelnut and pumpkin seed.)
+(Though he does insist to our doubting ears that there’s a hint of walnut, hazelnut and pumpkin seed.)
 He pauses to rub some more of the spices into the lavaș as well, a touch that we love, then turns to look at us.
 “For me, fish is like kebab,” he says – and we finally connect the dots.
 All this time we’d been comparing his fish wrap to the traditional balık ekmek when, in fact, it is more akin to another Turkish classic: the Adana dürüm.
 It’s skewered minced-meat cooked on a charcoal grill, seasoned with salt, sumac and cumin, spicy, tender and full of flavor.